 Changes in Financial Situation:

 Sometimes there’s nothing you did or can do.
 Perhaps a tenant has just received a new job, has inherited a large sum of money, or has recently lost their job.
 Their pay could have significantly changed for better or worse to where they have decided they want or need a more appropriate living situation.
 If you have wonderful communication with your tenants, they will most likely give you enough notification of their plans instead of surprising you at the last minute.
-Look at your lease agreements to ensure that there is a mandatory notification time window for your tenants, so that you are not stressed with a balancing act of vacant properties.
+Look at your lease agreements to ensure that there is a mandatory notification time window for your tenants so that you are not stressed with a balancing act of vacant properties.

 Problems with Neighbors:

-Obviously, nobody enjoys living in a noisy environment or having to manage living beside rude neighbors.
+Obviously, nobody enjoys living in a noisy environment or having to manage to live beside rude neighbors.
 If this problem is brought to your attention by a tenant, it’s extremely important to hear out their complaints and to let them know that you are hearing their concerns and will take appropriate action to resolve it as calm and professional as possible.
 Resolving neighbor problems can take many forms depending on what the concerns of the tenant are and the business relationship you have with the problem neighbor.

 If the frustrating neighbor is also your tenant violating their lease, this can be a simple warning sent to that tenant to change their behavior.
 If after a warning is sent and the violating tenant becomes wildly upset at this, they aren’t a tenant worth keeping for the sake of you and your residents’ well-being.